badhon495/badhon495.github.io/README.md

 - Fast and responsive because it only uses HTML, CSS, and a little bit of JavaScript
 - Easy to customize and understand
 - Supports both dark and light mode
+- Has the last update time for a reality check
 - Includes a built-in form powered by [FormSubmit](https://formsubmit.io)

-## Usage
+## Use

 1. Fork the repository
 2. Go to the repository settings and set the GitHub Pages source to the `main` branch